lesson 1: FOOD & MINDFUL EATING

 Before I make a dish, a smoothie or a juice, I usually ask myself: How am I feeling right now?
 Do I need more grounding foods (e.g. root veggies), or is my body craving greens?
 I then prepare something that is aligned with how I feel.
 Trust and know that your intuition always knows what's best for your body right now.
 And the more you practice this, the better you will get at it and the stronger your intuition will become!

-Superfoods are not just trending for fun.
+Superfoods are not just trending.
 They have incredible health benefits and you can top or pimp your smoothies with them to make them even more nourishing and health-enhancing!
 Here are my favorite superfoods and beauty foods of all times:

 Cacao is the raw form of chocolate, made of the cacao bean.
 It’s full of antioxidants, more than any other food, and therefore prevents aging and diseases.
 It gives your skin a super glow, too!
 Prepare a delicious hot chocolate with cacao powder and coconut or almond milk, or add a spoon to your smoothie.
 Cacao nibs, which are basically just pieces of a cacao bean, are a yummy snack, too, and look and taste great as a topping of your smoothie bowl!